Time is the Only Thing We Can Never Get Back

 • Adults with their own families and with a demanding work prioritize earning money than being present with their kids.

-Nothing’s wrong with it.
-We have to do what we have to do.
+Of course we have to do what we have to do.
 We have responsibilities.
 And for others, it’s an obligation.
-It’s either they do them or others suffer.
+It’s either they do it or their loved ones suffer.

 So we figure out a solution: Catch up

-Those young adults/teenagers who aim to meet their parents’ expectations believe that someday they’d finally do what they truly love to do.
+Those young adults/teenagers who please their parents believe that someday they’d finally do what they truly love to do.
 That they’d catch up.
 After all, their parents gave everything for them.
-It’s a no-brainer to give back.
+It’s a no-brainer to give back first.

-Those busy adults who provide for their own families believe that they’re doing the right thing.
+Those busy working adults believe that they’re doing the right thing.
 And that maybe someday when they have all the money in the world, they’d finally have the time for their kids .
 That they’d catch up.
 After all, the money is for their kids’ future.

-It’s like saying, “Yeah, I finally gave back to my parents.
-It’s finally time to do what I really love to do.”
+• “Yeah, I finally gave back to my parents.
+It’s finally time to do what I really love to do (how old are you now?).”

-The reality is… there’s no such thing as “catch up”.
-I wish there is.
+The reality is… there’s no such thing as “catch up.”

 What we actually mean when we say catch up is this:

-“I have to delay doing this other thing — no matter how important it is — because I am obliged to do this other thing first.”
+“I have to delay doing this other thing — doesn’t matter how important it is — because I am obliged to do this other thing first.”

 One thing to always remember is that, there’s always a tradeoff.
 The “time” we spent on one thing is time we could have spent on other things.

-So we must choose wisely.
-We must know our priorities.
+This is why we must know our priorities.

-This precious little time we had.
-Everyone knows where we’re all heading to… Everyone knows.
+This precious little time we have.
+Everyone knows where we are all heading to… Everyone knows.

 Might as well live a kind of life we won’t regret on our deathbeds.

-PS: I’m not faulting or judging anyone.
-If anything, I can relate.
-(Grateful for my friend Sai for reminding me this).
-My kid just turned 5 years old.
-And I’ve already given up a lot of things so we can have more time together.
+PS: My kid just turned 5 years old.
+And I’ve already given up a lot of things so we can have more time together (best decision I ever made).
 That’s my priority right now.
 And that’s what matters most to me.